Rome is a fantastic city that is the dearest to me because I lived there for 2 years during my Master studies!

 We all know that tourists on vacation usually do not wake up that early, so, chances are, there will be no line or a very short one.

-If you arrive about 20 minutes before the opening, you wait time is likely to be about 20 minutes.
-You will see the queue 4-5 times longer when you will go out from the Basilica.
+If you arrive about 20 minutes before the opening, your wait time is likely to be about 20 minutes.
+You will see the queue 4-5 times longer when you leave the Basilica.

-BONUS: download a free audio guide that covers the St. Peter’s square and the masterpieces inside the Basilica here
+BONUS: download a free audio guide that covers St. Peter’s square and the masterpieces inside the Basilica here.

-PRO TIP: If you do not have your heart set on meeting the Pope, I recommend avoiding the Basilica on Wednesdays and Sundays, these are the dates of Papal appearance and you should expect large crowds.
-This does not affect people who got a skip-the-line ticket of course (see solutions below).
+PRO TIP: If you do not have your heart set on meeting the Pope, I recommend avoiding the Basilica on Wednesdays and Sundays as these are the dates of the Papal appearance and you should expect large crowds.
+This does not affect people who hold a skip-the-line ticket of course (see solutions below).

 Solution 2.
 Skip-the-line access with the audio guide

 If you absolutely can’t make it early, there are more options, do not worry!